Srinithikalyan/Django_rest_framework/README.md

 # Django_rest_framework
-A sample code for listing employee details using GET and POST methods
+A sample code for listing employee details using GET and POST methods in sqlite3 database.